-After my Lake Nakuru and Masai Mara safari, it was time for my last trip in Kenya.
-Amboseli National Park is famous for being world’s biggest free-ranging elephant park.
+After my Lake Nakuru and Masai Mara safari, it was time for my last trip to Kenya.
+Amboseli National Park is famous for being the world’s biggest free-ranging elephant park.
 It is located at the base of the Kilimanjaro.
-The safari was arranged in Nairobi by my couchsurf host.
+The safari was arranged in Nairobi by my Couchsurfing host.

 Before arriving at the gates of the national park, we made a quick stop at this place, for a nice picture of the Kilimanjaro.